 Converting a 401(k) to a Roth IRA can provide valuable long-term benefits, but you must plan for the bigger tax bill.
 You cannot avoid taxes on a Roth conversion.
 However, you can reduce the burden through strategies like gradual conversions and timing adjustments.
 Those nearing retirement can weigh whether they have enough time to offset conversion taxes through decades of future tax-free growth.

-A financial advisor can help determine if a Roth conversion is right for you based on your long-term financial goals.
+A financial advisor can help you decide whether a Roth conversion is right for you based on your long-term financial goals.

 Roth Conversion Mechanics